In Laos, A Chinese-Funded Railway Sparks Hope For Growth — And Fears Of Debt

 Of the almost $6 billion cost for the China-Laos railway, the Chinese government will pay 70 percent.
 Laos will finance the remaining 30 percent with loans from Chinese financial institutions.

-Eyler says China is a new power player in Laos, whose government likely found this influx of cash for much-needed infrastructure projects attractive.
-But many wonder if the Laos government has the ability to pay back such large loans.
+Eyler says China is a new power player in Laos, whose government most likely found this influx of cash for much needed infrastructure projects attractive.
+But many wonder if the Laotian government has the ability to pay back such large loans.

-"And it's not just the railway's debt that's of concern, but it's the accumulating mass of debt related to Chinese projects in Laos that have put the country very much on alert for ... over-leveraged debt," Eyler says.
+"And it's not just the railway's debt that's of concern, but it's the accumulating mass of debt related to Chinese projects in Laos that have put the country very much on alert for ... overleveraged debt," Eyler says.

 Concerns about debt are not unique to Laos.
 Many experts have expressed misgivings over how China is financing large infrastructure projects in developing nations.
 A 2018 report by the Center for Global Development identified eight countries, including Laos, among 68 potential Belt and Road Initiative borrowers as being "at particular risk of debt distress."

 A Vientiane resident is not convinced.
-She does not want NPR to use her name for fear that giving an interview to a journalist will result in retribution from the Laos government.
+She does not want NPR to use her name for fear that giving an interview to a journalist will result in retribution from the Laotian government.

 Her concern about the railway: "Because we borrow money from the Chinese government to build this railway and how much the Lao people have to owe, and pay back.
 The debt," she says.
 "So I'm not quite sure about the benefits."